 This post may contain affiliate links, which means if you make a purchase through my links, I may receive a small commission at no extra cost to you.

 I love books as gifts.
 They provide hours of entertainment, they’re an easily transportable activity, and they lead to increased literacy and vocabulary, which is always a good thing!
-(I’ve already listed some of my favorite Usbourne Books & More here– so be sure and check those out as well!)

 You seriously need these books.
 We have checked all of them out from our library multiple times and they are HILARIOUS!
 Mercy Watson is a pig (“porcine wonder”) owned by the Watsons, and together they get into and out of many fanciful messes.
 One of my favorite things about these books is that they are funny for both kids and adults- and as any parent knows, it’s much easier to read books 10,000 times when they’re enjoyable for the adults, too.
-They’re a little longer- perfect for the 3 year olds’ growing attention span- but also divided into short “chapters” so if you need to do a bit at a time, that works, too.
+They’re a little longer- perfect for the 3 and 4 year olds’ growing attention span- but also divided into short “chapters” so if you need to do a bit at a time, that works, too.

 Butterfly is just getting into I Spy books, and this one looks right up her alley!
 I don’t know about your house, but animals are a big topic at ours, and there is a lot of imaginary play centered around animals at our house also.
 So this book would be perfect for her!
 The I Spy books encourage focus and visual acuity, and they’re perfect for long car rides or quiet times.
 This one is definitely going on our gift idea list!

 Three year olds love rhyming books, and this one fits the bill!
 Gerald the Giraffe wants to dance like all his friends, but through this rhythmic lesson, he learns that it’s a good thing to dance to your own beat!
-This is a great gift idea for 3 year olds because it’s simple and memorable, so they will request it again and again to giggle with Gerald’s silly antics.
+This is a great gift idea for preschoolers because it’s simple and memorable, so they will request it again and again to giggle with Gerald’s silly antics.

-The Gift of Music for 3 Year Olds
+The Gift of Music for Preschoolers

 We use Amazon Music on our Fire TV to stream kids’ songs for Butterfly.
 Trust me, it’s much better than playing Baby Shark on repeat. 😉 And a lot of the music comes free with Amazon Prime, so if you’re a Prime Member and not already using Prime Music, you should check it out!